ENGR 100-600 | University of Michigan

 - anticipated forward speed vs. measured forward speed recorded at MHL; comment on the comparison

-- preliminary maneuverability at GFL and maneuverability during inspection simulation at MHL
+- preliminary maneuverability at GFL and maneuverability during showcase run-through at MHL

 - ability to go forward, backwards, left, right, up, down